Implications of Local Friendliness violation for quantum causality: Bell's Theorem(s)

 These notions are precisely defined as follows.

 \begin{prin}[\NSD] Any set of \events\ on a space-like hypersurface (SLH) S can be taken to be uncorrelated with any set of interventions subsequent to S. \end{prin}

 This is a rigorous definition for the loose concept sometimes called ``Freedom of Choice'', and what we call ``interventions'' here are usually called ``free choices''.
-We prefer the term ``intervention'' here as it has a more precise technical meaning in the literature on causality~\cite{Pearl2000,Hausman1999}.
+We prefer the term ``intervention'' here as it has a more precise meaning in the literature on causality~\cite{Pearl2000,Hausman1999}.
 That is, we emphasise that an intervention does not require the free will of a human agent, nor does it need to be itself entirely uncaused.
 The only important requirement is that an intervention can be chosen via external variables not a priori causally related with any of the other variables relevant to the experiment at hand. \begin{prin}[\LOC] The probability of an observable \event\ $e$ is unchanged by conditioning on a space-like-separated intervention $z$, even if it is already conditioned on other \events\ not in the future light-cone of $z$. \end{prin} This is a rigorous version of the concept called ``Parameter Independence'' by Shimony, also discussed (in the same year, and with much the same motivation) by Jarrett~\cite{Jarrett1984}, who called it, as here, ``Locality''.
-Bell's use of this term in his 1964 theorem~\cite{Bell1964} also accords with this definition~\cite{Wiseman2014}.
+Bell's use of this term in their 1964 theorem~\cite{Bell1964} also accords with this definition~\cite{Wiseman2014}.

-\begin{prin}[\PRED] Any observable \event\ $e$ is determined by a sufficient specification of \events\ on any SLH $S$ prior to $e$, possibly in conjunction with interventions subsequent to S. \end{prin} Here we again use the abstract noun employed by Bell in his 1964 paper~\cite{Bell1964}, but note that ``Determinism'' is often also used for the same concept.
-It is also similar to the concept of ``Outcome Determinism'' used by Spekkens~\cite{Spekkens2005} in relation to contextuality\footnote{The main difference being that in discussions of contextuality space-time typically doesn't play a role.}.
+\begin{prin}[\PRED] Any observable \event\ $e$ is determined by a sufficient specification of \events\ on any SLH $S$ prior to $e$, possibly in conjunction with interventions subsequent to S. \end{prin} Here we again use the abstract noun employed by Bell in their 1964 paper~\cite{Bell1964}, but note that ``Determinism'' is often also used for the same concept.
+It is also similar to the concept of ``Outcome Determinism'' used by Spekkens~\cite{Spekkens2005} in relation to contextuality, \red the main difference being that in discussions of contextuality relativistic space-time concepts typically do not play a role.\blk

+\red As an aside: here we are using definitions based on those in our earlier work~\cite{Causarum}, with changes in terminology or definitions noted and motivated when they arise, from Section~\ref{s3} onwards.
+With regard the current section, we have realised that the definitions for \NSD\ and \PRED\ do not match well with natural language expectations when applied to models that require a preferred foliation, such as Bohm's~\cite{Bohm1,Bohm2}.
+We will address that problem in a future publication.
+However, we note here that: (i) the theorems using these assumptions are still valid; (ii) \PRED\ plays no part in the (more interesting) version of Bell's theorem, from 1976, nor in the LF theorem; (iii) both \NSD\ and \LOC\ are replaceable by the single more natural assumption of \LA, as discussed in Section~\ref{sec:deeper}. \blk